Zehaoc/EventID.github.io/README.md

 # Event-ID

-This is the repository that contains source code for the [Nerfies website](https://zehaoc.github.io/EventID.github.io/).
+This is the repository that contains source code for the [Event-ID website](https://zehaoc.github.io/EventID.github.io/).

-If you find Nerfies useful for your work please cite:
+If you find Event-ID useful for your work please cite:
 ```

 ```